apastor/entropy-triangle-weka-package/_pages/index.md

 * **New evaluation metrics** for the standard output of Weka.
   * Entropy Modulated Accuracy (EMA)

-        The EMA is a pessimistic estimate of the accuracy with the  with the influence of the input distribution factored out.
+        The EMA is a pessimistic estimate of the accuracy with the influence of the input distribution factored out.
 It is defined mathematically as the inverse of the remaining perplexity after the learning process

     $$ EMA = \frac{1}{PP_{X|Y}} = \frac{1}{2^{H_{X|Y}}} $$

   * Normalized Information Transfer factor (NIT factor).

-        A measure of how efficient is the transmission of information from the input to the output set of classes.
+        A measure of how efficient is the transmission of information from the input to the output of the classifier

     $$ NIT_{factor} = \frac{\mu_{XY}}{k} $$
         where \(k\) is the number of classes.